SFSUCyberClub/SFSUSEC-Website/resources/Android-Reversing.md

 - [apktool](https://apktool.org)
 - keytool
 - jarsigner
-    - you should have these* natively installed if you have JDK, but if you don't.. install your latest Java JDK
+    - you should have these* natively installed if you have a Java JDK
 - bettercap (optional)
 - Frida
     - pip install Frida